 Price: $34.95 for a full day ticket.
 Free parking.

 Children and family can ride, drive, and operate modified construction equipment such as excavators and backhoes.
-The park is the only construction theme park in the U.S. Birthday parties will be available starting June 14.
+The park is the only construction theme park in the U.S. Birthday parties are also available for a party of 10 with food and drinks included.

 Fantasy Island Park